ton-blockchain/ton/doc/GlobalVersions.md

 ## Version 9

+### c7 tuple
+c7 tuple parameter number **13** (previous blocks info tuple) now has the third element.
+It contains ids of the 16 last masterchain blocks with seqno divisible by 100.
+Example: if the last masterchain block seqno is `19071` then the list contains block ids with seqnos `19000`, `18900`, ..., `17500`.

 ### New TVM instructions
 - `SECP256K1_XONLY_PUBKEY_TWEAK_ADD` (`key tweak - 0 or f x y -1`) - performs [`secp256k1_xonly_pubkey_tweak_add`](https://github.com/bitcoin-core/secp256k1/blob/master/include/secp256k1_extrakeys.h#L120).
 `key` and `tweak` are 256-bit unsigned integers.
 65-byte public key is returned as `uint8 f`, `uint256 x, y` (as in `ECRECOVER`).
 Gas cost: `1276`.
 - `mask SETCONTCTRMANY` (`cont - cont'`) - takes continuation, performs the equivalent of `c[i] PUSHCTR SWAP c[i] SETCONTCNR` for each `i` that is set in `mask` (mask is in `0..255`).
 - `SETCONTCTRMANYX` (`cont mask - cont'`) - same as `SETCONTCTRMANY`, but takes `mask` from stack.
+- `PREVMCBLOCKS_100` returns the third element of the previous block info tuple (see above).

 ### Other changes
 - Fix `RAWRESERVE` action with flag `4` (use original balance of the account) by explicitly setting `original_balance` to `balance - msg_balance_remaining`.